General Guidance Prior to Application Completion

-An on-site survey will be scheduled only after NABP confirms that all P&Ps are compliant with VAWD criteria.
+An on-site survey will be scheduled for all locations relevant to the application only after NABP confirms that all P&Ps are compliant with VAWD criteria.

-Copies of actual P&Ps (drafts are not accepted) evidencing compliance, as set forth in the Checklist, are required.
-P&Ps not submitted in accordance with the Checklist will delay processing of the application.
+Copies of operational P&Ps (drafts are not accepted) evidencing compliance, as set forth in the Assessment, are required.
+P&Ps not submitted in accordance with the Assessment will delay processing the application.

-The Checklist must be completed and submitted.
-It is important that references made on the Checklist and the actual electronic files that are submitted to support the references use the same names.
-For example, if the electronic file is named SOP5.31 – Licensing, it should be referenced on the Checklist as SOP5.31 – Licensing.
-The Checklist will allow you to type your answers on each page and save your additions.
+The Assessment must be completed and submitted.
+It is important that references made on the Assessment and the actual electronic files that are submitted to support the references use the same names.
+For example, if the electronic file is named SOP5.31 – Licensing, it should be referenced on the Assessment as SOP5.31 – Licensing.
+The Assessment will allow you to type your answers on the page and save your additions.

 - Submit each P&P as an individual file.

-- E-mailing the documents (as attachments) to firstname.lastname@example.org.
-In the e-mail, please mention that the attached documents are for a new application and include the facility name, city, and state.
+- E-mail the documents as attachments to firstname.lastname@example.org.
+In the e-mail, please mention that the attached documents are for a new application and include the facility name, city, and state; or

-- Mailing a CD of the documents along with a copy of the receipt page (issued following completion of the online application) via a land carrier to:
+- Mail a CD of the documents along with a copy of the application receipt page (issued following completion of the online application) via a land carrier to: